arcus-azure/.github/profile/README.md

 - [Arcus Testing](https://github.com/arcus-azure/arcus.testing)
 - [Arcus Web API](https://github.com/arcus-azure/arcus.webapi)

 We are open to contributions!
-For more infomration, see our [contribution guide](https://github.com/arcus-azure/.github/blob/main/CONTRIBUTING.md).
+For more information, see our [contribution guide](https://github.com/arcus-azure/.github/blob/main/CONTRIBUTING.md).

 Are you using Arcus?
-We are appy to have you as a [listed end-user](https://github.com/arcus-azure/arcus#customers)!
+We are happy to have you as a [listed end-user](https://github.com/arcus-azure/arcus#customers)!